dynaroars/relusplitter/README.md

 # ReluSplitter

-ReluSplitter is a DNN verification(DNNV) benchmark generation tool for ReLU-based network.
-It takes input as a DNNV instance (network + property) and generates a modified network s.t. the modified network carries the same semantic of the orginal network, but it is harder to verify the property on the modified network.
-ReluSplitter achieves this by systematically de-stablizing stable neurons in the network.
+ReluSplitter is a DNN verification (DNNV) benchmark generation tool for ReLU-based network.
+It takes input as a DNNV instance (network + property) and generates a modified network s.t. the modified network carries the same semantic of the original network, but it is harder to verify the property on the modified network.
+ReluSplitter achieves this by systematically destabilizing stable neurons in the network.

 ![Overview](stuff/figs/tool_overview.PNG)